franco-guerrisi/Portfolio-Projects/README.md

 ### Data Cleaning

-Here I create a new table, only incluiding rides duration that lasts longer than 1 minute and less than a day, using CASE on day_of_week and month for further analysis adding three new columns (ride_length, day_of_week and month), and deleting all missing values using WHERE IS NOT NULL.
+Here I create a new table, called 'new_2023_tripdata_combined' only incluiding rides duration that lasts longer than 1 minute and less than a day, using CASE on day_of_week and month for further analysis adding three new columns (ride_length, day_of_week and month), and deleting all missing values using WHERE IS NOT NULL.
 So, in total 1,476,445 rows are removed in this step.

 Then I set ride_id as primary key, and use ROUND on ride_lenght to round minutes.